Arafly/personal_cheatsheets/linux.md

 `$ grep "lines.*empty" demo_file`
 Two lines above this line is empty.

+- Looking for strictly "is" without any substring `grep -w 'is'`

 > Runs the last command and counts (normally what -C does is count)